-Confirmed - Raja Ampat Islands Contain World's Richest Coral Reefs
+Confirmed - Raja Ampat Islands Are World's Richest Coral Reefs

 New Fish and Coral Species Found During Scientific Expedition

 Some of the world's most experienced tropical marine scientists, led by The Nature Conservancy, completed a 3 week expedition to the Indonesian islands of Raja Ampat, where they confirmed that the area contains the richest coral reefs in the world.

 The Raja Ampat islands are located to the west of Sorong, on the northwest tip of the island of New Guinea in the Papua Province of Indonesia.
 The 4 main islands - Waigeo, Batanta, Salawati and Misool - and their thousands of satellite islands cover an area of some 23,630 square miles (61,200 sq. kilometres).